ezeeworld/B4S-Android-SDK/README.md

 The B4S SDK uses **Bluetooth 4.0 BLE**, also called Low Energy or Bluetooth Smart Ready.
 It is available on most new Android devices, with a minimum of **Android 4.3**.
 Almost all popular newer devices are supported, such as Samsung's Galaxy S3/4/5 and variants, Note 2/3/10.1, LG G2/G3/Nexus 4/Nexus5, Moto G/E/X, HTC One and variants, Sony Z/Z1/Z2 and variants and many more.

+`BluetoothHelper.isAvailable(context)` may be used to determine (and report to the user) compatibility of the device with the B4S SDK and adjust the UI or display a message to your user accordingly.

 The B4S SDK is a compiled JAR that can be dropped (together with its dependencies) directly into the `libs` folder in Eclipse, Android Studio or compiled with Ant.
 The SDK is currently targetting API level 19 (Android 4.4) with minimal API level 18 (Android 4.3) for Bluetooth BLE support.

 The SDK depends on the Jackson, Linear Algebra for Java libraries and EventBus libraries, which are all Apache License 2.0-licensed.
 Finally, it depends on the Google Play Services for its Location Services support.
 See instructions below how to obtain and add this, as it is not included in the SDK package.